 Why are we seeing this expansion?
 Although employees are using the same apps as ever – your marketing team has continued to use HubSpot, your sales team has continued to use SalesForce, your finance team has continued to use NetSuite – they now need to connect over VPN to connect to them instead of doing so securely from your office network.

-As remote access increased, it’s important to also consider how this expansion impacts security controls.
+As remote access increases, it’s important to also consider how this expansion impacts security controls.
 We found that 79% of organizations continued to enforce the same level of security controls and data management for all roles when accessing corporate resources remotely.
 Many IT teams were overwhelmed in the initial stages of the pandemic by the sudden move to remote access and did not have the right infrastructure of hardware/software to support the new remote users, which in large part led to the lagging in security controls.
-As remote access and working from home makes it increasingly complicated to trust who is accessing what, IT leaders are now considering moving towards a Zero Trust security model to ensure they verify every identity on their network.
+As remote access and working from home make it increasingly complicated to trust who is accessing what, IT leaders are now considering moving towards a Zero Trust security model to ensure they verify every identity on their network.

 What this means for your security